-Pupil's opinions are sought and recorded as part of the ILP process and records are kept of these meetings and are available to parents.
+Pupils opinions are sought and recorded as part of the ILP process.

+Records are kept of these meetings and are available to parents.

 Thereafter, parents and children are invited to a meeting at least each term to review progress made, set targets and agree provision for the next term.